gvwilson/sensibleadventures/iffy/iffy.md

 Iffy's heart had been in her throat the first time she ventured among them, but all she saw now was what they could make---what *she* could make.

-Mr. Mishra was sharpening his fingers on a grinding wheel in the center of the shop.
+Mister Mishra was sharpening his fingers on a grinding wheel in the center of the shop.
 He nodded at Iffy but didn't speak until the last sparks had flown off his steel nails and the wheel had come to a halt.
 Pulling his safety goggles up onto his forehead,